johnmcraig/employee-manager/README.md

 - Enable searching by Employee name.

 ## Known Issues and Bugs
-- The delete action in the controller class has an issue with binding the model with the repository delete method, so it is using the context class instead.
+- The delete action in the controller class has an issue with binding the model with the repository delete method, so it is using the context class instead on version 1 under `/v1/...` route.